Tax Law Institute | 1717 N Street NW | Washington, DC 20036 | +1(202) 800-9230

 Up until the Watergate era (early '70s), individuals who were trained in the law and admitted to practice were considered to be "above reproach".
 But the actions of an American president - the commander and chief - and presumably, a trained lawyer and respected member of the bar, changed that perception, forever.

-WHAT'S GOING TO BE DIFFERENT ABOUT THE UPCOMING EXAM?
+WHAT'S GOING TO BE DIFFERENT ABOUT THE 2023 EXAM?

-Practicing answering prior years' test questions is probably the best way to prepare for the upcoming Non-Attorney Examination.
-Questions reappear during every testing cycle that mimic or flat-out re-state, almost word-for-word, questions that posted the previous testing cycle.
-Nevertheless, everyone who had familiarized him/herself with the exam recognized that in 2018, the format of the non-attorney examination changed.
+Practicing answering prior years' test questions is probably the best way to prepare for the next Non-Attorney Examination.
+Questions reappear during every testing cycle that mimic or flat-out re-state, almost word-for-word, questions that posted during the previous testing cycle.
+Nevertheless, everyone who had familiarized him/herself with the exam recognized that in 2021, the format of the non-attorney examination changed, yet again.
 That change was most apparent in the Substantive Tax Law section of the exam.
-Unlike previous years, that section which had always been considered a "problem-solving" regimen of word problems that gave rise to multiple calculations on worksheets that prove to be time-consuming and tedious.
-Instead, the examiners instituted "word problems" that asked the test-taker to recount facts and circumstances surrounding notable cases and opinions around tax events that created precedent among the annals of the Court.
-Thankfully, that was the only exam section to transition.
-Evidence, Legal Ethics and Rules of Practice and Procedure remained unchanged.
-This year's mock testing will therefore focus on preparing test-takers to pass the exam with the more challenging 2018 format.
-So, review Evidence, Ethics, and the Rules of Practice and Procedure but prepare with us to pass Substantive Tax Law as it will no doubt be the most problematic section of the 2021 Exam.
-As we'll correct the answers you write the very next day, you'll know almost immediately if you got your money's worth when you signed up to take our Review.
-We think you'll be pleasantly surprised.
+Unlike the 2018 exam, the 2021 exam reverted to question-types which had traditionally appeared in prior exams as a "problem-solving" regimen of word problems that gave rise to multiple calculations.
+For the remote test-taker, these proved to be just as time-consuming and tedious.
+Unlike the 2018 text, the examiners instituted "word problems" but they didn't ask the test-taker to recount facts and circumstances surrounding notable cases and opinions or around tax events that created precedent among the annals of the Court.
+Interestingly, that was also the case on the 2021 exam.
+Nevertheless, Evidence, Legal Ethics and Rules of Practice and Procedure remained unchanged.
+Consequently, mock testing for the 2023 exam will therefore focus on preparing test-takers to pass the remote exam with the more challenging 2021 format.
+So, prepare with us.
+Review Evidence, Ethics, Rules of Practice and Procedure and Substantive Tax Law.
+As always, the latter will no doubt be the most problematic section of the 2023 Exam, so we'll pay the most attention to Substantive Tax Law.
+Our 10-session Gliem course in Foundational Tax is therefore not to be missed.

-Copyright © 2001-2021 Tax Law Institute IRS Approved Continuing Professional Education Provider #RS7E4 - All Rights Reserved
+Copyright © 2001-2024 Tax Law Institute IRS Approved Continuing Education Provider #RS7E4 - All Rights Reserved

-Buy our digital self-study module for November 2021 Non-Attorney Exam - Get all four (4) tested subjects - Tax Evidence, Legal Ethics, U.S. Tax Court Rules & Substantive Tax Law - $1695
+Purchase our digital self-study module for the 2025 Tax Bar Exam - Get all four (4) tested subjects and more - Tax Evidence, Legal Ethics, U.S. Tax Court Rules & Substantive Tax Law - $3995